JasonN3/build-container-installer/README.md

 ### VSCode Dev Container

 There is a dev container configuration provided for development.
-By default it will use the existing container image available at `ghcr.io/jasonn3/build-container-installer:latest`, however, you can have it build a new image by editing `.devcontainer/devcontainer.json` and replacing `image` with `build`. `Ctrl+/` can be used to comment and uncomment blocks of code within VSCode.
+By default, it will use the existing container image available at `ghcr.io/jasonn3/build-container-installer:latest`.
+However, you can have it build a new image by editing `.devcontainer/devcontainer.json` and replacing `image` with `build`. `Ctrl+/` can be used to comment and uncomment blocks of code within VSCode.

 The code from VSCode will be available at `/workspaces/build-container-installer` once the container has started.